vega/altair/doc/user_guide/display_frontends.rst

 and rerun the cell with the chart.

-If you would like to use the mimetype rendering with the JupyterLab frontend extension, then make certain the extension is installed and enabled:
+If you would like to use the mimetype rendering with JupyterLab, update JupyterLab to the newest version with ``pip install -U jupyterlab`` or ``conda update jupyterlab``.

-    $ jupyter labextension install @jupyterlab/vega5-extension

-and then restart your jupyter frontend.

 .. _jupyterlab-vega-lite-3-object: